-… a summary of one of the Master’s Programs on the Atlas
+… a summary of two of the Master’s Programs on the Atlas

-University of Toronto, Munk School of Global Affairs (Munk) – MGA
+University of Toronto, Munk School of Global Affairs and Public Policy – MPP and MGA

 Program Comparison Highlights

-Curriculum Design: With an 18-course degree, the Toronto MGA has one of the higher course requirements among such programs.
-Our PEACO calculations below suggest that typical students take about 77% of their course work in policy-oriented subjects and 23% in management-oriented subjects.
+Curriculum Design: With an 18-course degree, the Toronto MPP has one of the higher course requirements among the MPP/MPA programs.
+Our PEACO calculations (see MPP/MPA Curricular Types) suggest that typical students take about 70% of their course work in policy-oriented subjects and 30% in management-oriented subjects.
+Typical students take about 21% of their course work in subjects with high math-economics content.
+This places the Toronto MPP in the “high course requirement, highly policy-oriented, higher math-economics content” curricular type, along with such programs as the Chicago MPP and the Columbia MPA.
+The Toronto MPP is one of a minority of programs with a mandatory internship.
+With an 18-course degree, the Toronto MGA has one of the higher course requirements among such programs.
+Our PEACO calculations suggest that typical students take about 77% of their course work in policy-oriented subjects and 23% in management-oriented subjects.
 Typical students take about 16% of their course work in subjects with high math-economics content.
-This places the Toronto MGA in the “high course requirement, highly policy-oriented, lower math-economics content” curricular type (see MPP/MPA Curricular Types).
+This places the Toronto MGA in the “high course requirement, highly policy-oriented, lower math-economics content” curricular type.
 The Toronto MGA is one of a minority of such programs with a mandatory internship.

-Professional Program Features: The Toronto MGA makes moderate use of current and former practitioners in its teaching.
-Its courses do not make as much use of case studies as many other programs but most of its courses do involve specific public policy and global affairs applications.
+Professional Program Features: The Toronto Munk School makes extensive use of current and former practitioners in its teaching.
+Its courses do not make as much use of case studies as many other programs but most of its courses do involve specific public policy and management applications.
 There are extensive professional development modules, career counselling services and co-curricular activities with a professional focus.
-Although there are no courses with a requirement for undertaking a project with an institutional client, there is a required internship.
-The Munk School includes the following research centres: Asian Institute (which includes the Centre for Southeast Asian Studies and the Centre for the Study of Korea); Centre for European, Russian, and Eurasian Studies; Centre for the Study of France and the Francophone World; Centre for the Study of the United States; Bill Graham Centre for Contemporary International History; and the Trudeau Centre for Peace, Conflict and Justice.
+Although neither the MPP or MGA have courses with a requirement for undertaking a project with an institutional client, there is a required internship and an active student-run pro bono consulting operation.
+Both programs have extensive professional development modules, career counselling services and co-curricular activities with a professional focus.
+The Munk School includes the following research centres: Mowat Centre; Asian Institute (which includes the Centre for Southeast Asian Studies and the Centre for the Study of Korea); Centre for European, Russian, and Eurasian Studies; Centre for the Study of France and the Francophone World; Centre for the Study of the United States; Bill Graham Centre for Contemporary International History; and the Trudeau Centre for Peace, Conflict and Justice.

 Location: Toronto, Canada